andreferreirav2/asteroids-sdl2/README.md

 ## TODO:
-* Create enemy ship
 * enemy sound effect "danger music"
 * Create onCollide system + onDestroy system
 	* Don't call manager.deleteEntity directly, instead put it on a queue and delete them all at the end of the frame
 	* Will allow all collision callbacks to run before anything is deleted